thomaskeck/PyShellCode/README.md

 import ctypes
 restype = ctypes.c_int64
 argtypes = tuple()
-buffer = ctypes.c_int.from_buffer(memory_chunk)
+ctypes_buffer = ctypes.c_int.from_buffer(mm)
-func = ctypes.CFUNCTYPE(restype, *argtypes)(ctypes.addressof(buffer))
+function = ctypes.CFUNCTYPE(restype, *argtypes)(ctypes.addressof(ctypes_buffer))
 func()
 ```

-The class *ExecutableCode* in the PyShellCode implements this.
+The function *create_function_from_shellcode* in *Simple.py* implements this.
 As I stated above this code was meant as a learn-project.
-I recommend using directly the code I described above instead of PyShellCode itself.
+I recommend using directly the code I described above (or Simple.py which basically contains this code) instead of PyShellCode itself,
+because the dependency on the shared-library of the C-Implementation is unnecessary for you.

 The C-Implementation looks similar.